Northwestern Mutual online account access is available for the following types of policies/accounts:

 I made an excess contribution to my IRA, which was later removed.
 Why does my Form 5498 reflect the portion that was removed?

-Northwestern Mutual is required to report the original distribution on Form 5498, even though it was removed as an excess distribution.
+Northwestern Mutual is required to report the original contribution on Form 5498, even though it was removed as an excess distribution.
 The excess will be reported to the taxpayer and the IRS on Form 1099-R for the year it was removed.

 How is a Roth Conversion from an IRA contribution to a Roth IRA reported?